 Dallas, Tex.
 (May 28, 2019) — The Dallas LGBT Bar Association (“DLGBTBA”) has announced its new Board of Directors for the 2019–2020 term, comprised of seven attorneys from a range of backgrounds and practice areas.
 The new Board stands on the shoulders of giants who originally founded the organization in 1999, although the organization existed informally as early as 1992.
 The new Board of the Dallas LGBT Bar Association includes:

 President: Mario H. Nguyen

-Mario is an Associate in the White Collar Criminal Defense and Investigations Department of Locke Lord LLP’s Dallas office, and a graduate of Harvard Law School.
+Mario is a White Collar Criminal Defense and Investigations Attorney at the Dallas office of Locke Lord LLP, and a graduate of Harvard Law School.
 He represents individuals, public bodies, and private companies by conducting internal investigations, navigating government investigations, and advocating for clients in criminal proceedings and collateral civil matters involving state and federal investigative bodies.
 Mario has a strong commitment to criminal pro bono work, and has authored various legal articles published and cited by the Wall Street Journal, Law360, and the Texas Lawbook.

 VP of Community Outreach: Michael Debnam